 Sherri Chang doesn’t approve of her son’s potty mouth (on full display in “Ugly Delicious”), and she may only half-jokingly criticize his food as too salty and not as good as her own, but he recognizes that she’s “an amazing cook”—who is also not afraid to do things unconventionally as long as they taste good, like using 7UP in noodle dishes and beef stock.
 Following in her footsteps, David Chang uses it for fizzy white kimchi.

 As a young boy, the chef lost his birth mother to tuberculosis and was adopted into a Swedish family.
 His mother Ann Marie cooked some things (like spaghetti with meat sauce and peas), but he credits his grandmother for his love of food.
 During summers at her home in coastal Sweden, Helga taught him and his sisters “to pickle fresh vegetables, and make meatballs, ginger snaps, cookies, and apple jam.”

 Emeril Lagasse’s Mom, Hilda

-Much of what Emeril knows about cooking, he learned from his mother; she always let him help in the kitchen, and one of the earliest specific lessons was how to make vegetable soup, but she also imparted to him how food can satisfy much more than a physical hunger: “Our family life really revolved around the kitchen and eating and cooking together, and it was then that I learned how happy food can make people.”
+Much of what Emeril knows about cooking, he learned from his mother; she always let him help in the kitchen.
+One of the earliest specific lessons was how to make vegetable soup, but she also imparted to him how food can satisfy much more than a physical hunger: “Our family life really revolved around the kitchen and eating and cooking together, and it was then that I learned how happy food can make people.”

 José Andrés’ Mom, Marisa